-A first measure consisting of three guarantee schemes (total budget up to EUR 20 billion) for new loans and refinancing for companies and self-employed workers.
+A first measure consisting of three guarantee schemes (total budget up to EUR 20 billion) for new loans and refinancing for companies and selfemployed workers.
 The schemes limit State exposure to 80% for self-employed workers and SMEs and 70% for larger enterprises, 60% for refinancing (24 March).
 The scheme has been amended by adding an additional budget of EUR 40 billion and extending the max. maturity of the guarantee and underlying loan to 8 years (5 August).

 A second measure consisting of an "umbrella" scheme, which allows the Spanish authorities to provide liquidity support to self-employed, SMEs and large companies, in the form of direct grants, repayable advances, tax and payment advantages (all with a maximum aid amount of EUR 800,000) guarantees on loans and subsidised interest rates for loans in line with the conditions of the Temporary Framework (2 April).
 This umbrella scheme has been amended, allowing for guarantees on loans with a maturity up to 8 years and extending the application of the scheme to 30 June 2021 (22 October).
+The scheme has been further amended to allow for an extension of the grace period to 24 months and allowing for refinancing loans with a maturity up to 8 years (11 December).